Zoo Tycoon: Zoo Tycoon (2013)

 Microsoft released a Zoo Tycoon game for Xbox One and Xbox 360 in 2013 as an Xbox One Launch Title.

 Microsoft announced a remaster of the 2013 game, Zoo Tycoon: Ultimate Animal Collection, for Windows 10 and the Xbox One on August 20, 2017.
 It features 4K resolution, HDR and 60 FPS support on Xbox One X. In addition to improved graphics and gameplay, new animals such as kangaroos, koalas, and cougars were included.
 It was released on October 31, 2017.
 There are multiple campaigns and challenges with animals from across the globe.

 Handheld and mobile editions

 In addition to the main series, there are several handheld and mobile games.
 Zoo Tycoon DS (2005) and Zoo Tycoon 2 DS (2008).
 Zoo Tycoon 2 and its expansion Marine Mania are both available for the mobile phone.
 With the exception of Zoo Tycoon 2 DS, none of these games were developed by Blue Fang Games.
 Zoo Tycoon: Friends was a free-to-play title developed by Behaviour Interactive, released in 2014.
 In April 2015, Microsoft permanently shut down Zoo Tycoon: Friends servers due to technical problems.

 Board game

-Zoo Tycoon: The Board Game is currently in development to be released in 2023.
+Zoo Tycoon: The Board Game started its Kickstarter in October 2022 and eventually released in September 2023.